rossmoody/cryptocons/README.md

 2. Icons have two types: Badge and Logo.
 Logos are the default icon and don't need typed.
 Badge types of an icon must have the word "Badge" as a suffix.
 3. Icon names are PascalCase with no spaces.
 PascalCaseIsCapitalizedInsteadOfASpace.
 4. Numbers in names are always typed out.
 For instance, it's `ZeroX` instead of `0x` (sorry 0x, blame JavaScript).

+---

+## More apps by me

+I like making things.
+[Check out what I'm up to lately](https://rossmoody.com).